lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

 ..  container:: justify

-    *LAMMPS tutorials* is made of seven tutorials that are ordered by increasing difficulty.
-Each tutorial
+    *LAMMPS tutorials* is made of seven tutorials that are ordered by increasing difficulty. :ref:`lennard-jones-label`
-    focus on a single system which is typically a soft matter system.
-The very first tutorial :ref:`lennard-jones-label` is meant for absolute LAMMPS
+    is meant for absolute LAMMPS
     beginners.
-Then, the difficulty is progressively increased during tutorials :ref:`carbon-nanotube-label`,
+Then, the difficulty is progressively increased for :ref:`carbon-nanotube-label`,
     :ref:`all-atoms-label`,
     :ref:`sheared-confined-label`,
     and :ref:`reactive-silicon-dioxide-label`.
-    Finally, the last two tutorials, :ref:`gcmc-silica-label`,
+    Finally, :ref:`gcmc-silica-label`,
     :ref:`umbrella-sampling-label`,
-    are meant to described some more advanced simulation methods that are commonly used when studying soft matter systems, respectively grand canonical Monte Carlo simulations and umbrella sampling which is method to measure the free energy profile of a given species.
+    are meant to described some more advanced simulation methods that are commonly used when studying soft matter systems, respectively grand canonical Monte Carlo simulations and a free energy method named umbrella sampling.

 Overall structure
 =================